controlado/go-yazio/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request.
-By contributing, you agree to release your work under the MIT License.
+By contributing, you agree to release your work under the license.

 ## License